insure logo

 Key Takeaways

-• In New York, State Farm offers the biggest average discount of 19% on home and auto insurance bundles.
+• In New York, State Farm is the best home and auto bundle insurance provider, offering an average discount of 19%.

 How we picked the best companies for home and auto bundling